 Previously, different Government agencies had their own policies and procedures for how they would handle unclassified information that is to be withheld from public disclosure.
 Because of this, there were more than 100 different classifications to include For Official Use Only (FOUO), Sensitive but Unclassified (SBU), and many others.
 Not only did this created inefficiency and confusion, it also led to a patchwork of system that failed to adequately safeguard information requiring protection, and unnecessarily restricted information sharing.
 Executive Order 13556 addresses these problems by establishing a program for managing this information as well as emphasizing the openness and uniformity of Government-wide practice.

 Executive Order 13556 further designated the National Archives and Records Administration (NARA) as the Executive Agent to implement the CUI program.
 NIST Special Publication 800-171 defines the security requirements for protecting CUI in non-federal information systems and organizations.
-The final draft was made public in April 2015.
+The final document was published June 2015 and updated January 2016.